craftcms/docs/docs/commerce/3.x/customers.md

 ## User Customer Info Tab

-If a user account has a related Craft Commerce customer record, a “Customer Info” tab will be added to their account page in the control panel.
+A “Customer Info” tab will be available on every user’s account page in the control panel.

 This tab contains the following information: